What is the S-Press?

 Fully wipeable and compliant with infection control policy so that the device can be used by multiple patients in a safe manner.

 It is crucial for medical and hospital equipment to comply with infection control policies to ensure patient safety.
 The S-Press has been designed to have easy to wipe surfaces, no holes, or spaces in the body to allow ingress of fluids or skin flakes from users.
 The device has been through a thorough and independent decontamination assessment and testing and is able to be cleaned thoroughly with NHS Trusts compliant fluid cleaner or anti-bacterial cleaning wipes.
-For environmental reasons we would recommend using a diluted cleaning fluid and cloth for cleaning.

 Innovation that moves people on